 A mixture of lectures, individual and group exercises and individual study

-The Department of Global Public Health and Primary Care at The Faculty of Medicine
+Course Administrator: Centre for International Health, Department of Global Public Health and Primary Care

 1. Laake P, Benestad, HB, and Olsen BR.
 Research methodology in the medical and biological sciences.
 Academic Press.
 2007.